 There are some super useful tools and gadgets to help you improve your position in front of your laptop.
 You can also check our article about Body mindfulness and the importance of ergonomics.

 The laptop stand (+ keyboard and mouse)

 It is one of the first basic tools you should buy, most of our coworkers are using it at the coworking.
 It allows you to adapt the position of your computer to your arm position and head position.
 You will find many models to adapt depending on how portable and adjustable you want it.
-You can find portable stands that fit in your backpack or strong and adjustable ones.
+For example, you can find portable stands that fit in your backpack or strong and adjustable ones.
 You also have the DIY version which consists in choosing a nice collection of books in your personal library and using them to raise your laptop.